 3. Easy introduction of new products.

-When you already have a strong brand and loyal customers, it is often easier and less expensive to introduce new products or test them out before you further invest in them.
+Once you have a loyal customer base, introducing new products becomes easier and more cost-effective.
 If you have a loyal brand following, your customers will already be interested in your new products and even anticipate them being released.

 The best way to introduce new products is to create a buzz around them.
 This could mean creating a viral video, launching a social media campaign, or simply releasing a teaser trailer.
 Once people start talking about your product, word spreads quickly and you may find yourself with a lot of interest in your new product.
 With a strong brand, that buzz happens organically and immediately.